pcichowicz/test_ionome/README.md

     >[2025-11-17 06:11:16][Ionome.__init__]
     	Initializing run ID SL005 for analysis

-Then you can load the spectra data from mzml files like:
+Then you can load the spectra data from mzml files using `load.data()`:

 ```python
 example.load_data()